wiiiky/libw/README.md

-libwl
+libw
 ==============

 ###Introduce
-Libwl is my C library.
+Libw is my C library.
 It does not depend on any third-pary library.
-Libwl implements some simple data structure and algorithm.
+Libw implements some simple data structure and algorithm.

 ###XXX
-Please be aware that libwl is not tested fully.
+Please be aware that libw is not tested fully.
 You may take a risk if you choose to use it in your project.

 ###COPYRIGHT